johninfra/johninfra/README.md

 *   **CompTIA Security+** (In Progress)

 ## Career Goals
-Driven IT support professional leveraging a strong foundation in Active Directory provisioning, access control, and network diagnostics.
-Goal-oriented to secure an enterprise IT Support role where I can streamline ticket workflows and enhance systems administration.
-Committed to reducing downtime and providing seamless technical problem-solving for enterprise users.
+Driven IT Support Professional with proven experience managing enterprise Active Directory environments, access controls, and network diagnostics.
+Committed to optimizing system uptime and delivering seamless, tier-2 level technical problem-solving.
+My goal is to leverage my hands-on background to streamline enterprise IT support workflows and contribute to robust infrastructure administration.

 ---